-Church of St. John the Baptist in Siewierz was built in 1144 or 1164 from the foundation of Piotr Dunin Włast, the palatine of prince Bolesław Krzywousty.
+Church of St. John the Baptist in Siewierz was built at the turn of the 11th and 12th centuries, possibly from the foundation of Piotr Dunin Włast, the palatine of prince Bolesław Krzywousty.
 Originally around the church was a settlement, but most likely after the Mongol invasions of the 13th century it was moved closer to the castle.
 The church lost than its function as a parish.

 Probably in the 17th century the original beam ceiling above the nave was replaced by a barrel vault, which in turn influenced the need to reinforce the external walls with buttresses.
 As part of the work carried out in 1696, both church gables were elevated, the roof structure was erected, the baroque ridge turret was erected, and the porch was added on the front.
 In this form the church survived until 1945.
 At the beginning of the nineteenth century, a cemetery was erected in the vicinity of the temple and church of St. John the Baptist was than a cemetery chapel.
 During the conservation work carried out in 1947-1956 damaged cradle vault was reconstructed, and also early modern elements were removed, stripped 17th-century buttreses, ridge turret and porch.

 The church is one of the oldest monuments of Polish architecture.
-Its historical, artistic and scientific value is testified by the very good conservation of antique materials from the 12th century.
+Its historical, artistic and scientific value is evidenced by the very good condition of the historic substance from the 12th century.
+The only mistake during the renovation was the use of a barrel vault instead of a timber ceiling.
+In the western part of the nave, traces of a stone gallery have been preserved, while in the apse, the original stipes, i.e. the altar base, as well as poorly visible fragments of paintings from the 12th century.
 Access to the interior of the monument is unfortunately limited.
-The church is open on St. Paul’s Day.
-John the Baptist and the Day of Sorrow.
+The church is open on St. John the Baptist and on All Souls’ Day.

 Pilch J., Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.